Performance art is art for which the artist uses their own body as the medium and performs an action or series of actions which become the artwork

 - Other perspectives

 Performance art is sometimes carefully planned and scripted but can also be spontaneous and random.
 Although it often takes place in front of an audience and may involve audience participation – or the orchestration of other participants by the artist – it can also be an action performed privately by the artist.

 - Explore the relationship between photography and performance in Performing for the Camera at Tate Modern

 At the heart of performance art is a strong social critique.
 It asks important questions about how we perceive the world around us and our place within it.

-An important influence on the emergence of performance was the photographs of the abstract expressionist painter Jackson Pollock making his so-called action paintings, taken in 1950 by the photographer Hans Namuth.
+An important influence on the emergence of performance were the photographs taken by the photographer Hans Namuth in 1950 of the abstract expressionist painter Jackson Pollock making his so-called action paintings.
 Performance art had its immediate origins in the more overtly theatrical happenings organised by Allan Kaprow and others in New York in the late 1950s.
 By the mid 1960s this theatrical element was being stripped out by early performance artists such as Vito Acconci and Bruce Nauman.

 A major problem for early performance artists was the ephemeral nature of the medium.
 Right from the start performance pieces were recorded in photography, film and video, and these eventually became the primary means by which performance reached a wide public.